h4harsimran/streambridge/readme.md

 ### Can I use this with multiple servers?

 Yes!
-You can install the addon multiple times with different configurations to connect to multiple Emby/Jellyfin servers.
+You can install the addon multiple times with different configurations to connect to multiple Emby servers.

 ### Does this work with local servers?